OpenNebula/docs/source/deployment/vmware_infrastructure_setup/datastore_setup.rst

 * By default it tries to optimize storage usage by selecting the datastore with less free space.
 * It can optimize I/O by distributing the VMs across available datastores.

-The vCenter datastore in OpenNebula is tied to a vCenter instance in the sense that all operations to be performed in the datastore are going to be performed through the vCenter instance and credentials stored in the datastore's template.
+The vCenter datastore in OpenNebula is tied to a vCenter instance in the sense that all operations to be performed in the datastore are going to be performed through the vCenter instance, using the credentials defined on that instance.

 vCenter datastores can be represented in OpenNebula to achieve the following VM operations: